akroshko/crypt-profiles/README.md

 crypt-profiles: Easily synced GnuPG and OpenSSH keys
 ====================================================

+**This repository is not being developed anymore.
+I have switched to using a Python script that builds and deploys my system-specific configuration files, including the appropriate ssh/gpg files and keys.
+My password management is also different and incorporated into Firefox since Conkeror is depricated.
+I will update here if I make the Python script and/or Firefox extensions available at some point.**

 The *crypt-profiles* package generates password-protected OpenSSH keypairs that are secured by GnuPG encryption in a way that allows for managing multiple sets of keys and easy synchronization among many